From our one-of-a-kind CINEMETAL shirts to your favorite Criterion Collection DVDs, IFC Center has all your cinemaniac needs covered.

 For more details on our membership program, please visit our membership page.

 THE CRITERION COLLECTION AT THE IFC CENTER

-Here at the IFC Center, we’ve got a specially curated selection of more than 50 of our favorite Criterion titles (click here for a complete list), including these recent releases:
+Here at the IFC Center, we’ve got a specially curated selection of more than 60 of our favorite Criterion titles, including these recent releases: